tldr-pages/tldr/pages/common/R.md

 `R --version`

-- Start R in vanilla mode (i.e. blank session that doesn't save workspace at the end):
+- Start R in vanilla mode (i.e. a blank session that doesn't save the workspace at the end):

 `R --vanilla`

 - Execute a file:

-`R -f {{file.R}}`
+`R -f {{path/to/file.R}}`

-- Execute R expression and exit:
+- Execute an R expression and then exit:

 `R -e {{expr}}`

-- Run R through a debugger:
+- Run R with a debugger:

 `R -d {{debugger}}`